PineappleTwilight/playnite-f95zone/README.md

 ## Do you store my login details?
 Your cookies are stored locally in the plugin's settings file.
 They are never sent anywhere or saved to a remote server.

+## The bypass is too slow!
+Can I make it faster?
+No. DDoS-Guard uses something called a "JS challenge" to detect bots.
+This requires a full web browser to execute the code required for the challenge.
+If you want to avoid this, try to prevent DDoS-Guard from triggering in the first place through various means.

 ## Contribution
 You can contribute in a number of ways.
 If you want to report a problem or suggest a feature, make an issue.
 If you'd like to make a change, feel free to open a pull request.